 With a North Carolina divorce lawyer for men at Breeden Law Office on your side, you can get help making educated decisions about how to approach your divorce settlement, prepare for potential tax implications that come with the division of your marital property and assets, and otherwise ensure your rights as a man are upheld as your divorce is finalized.

 Now that your marriage has ended, it is crucial to consider your future.
-Ensure your assets and debts are distributed equitably and that you are not required to pay excessive spousal or child support.
+With divorce help for men from our lawyers, you can ensure your assets and debts are distributed equitably and that you are not required to pay excessive spousal or child support.

 No matter how contentious your divorce has become, with help from a North Carolina divorce lawyer for men at Breeden Law Office, you can close this chapter of your life and move forward.
 Fill out our quick contact form or call our office at (919) 661-4970 to learn more about what’s next for your divorce proceedings.